networknt/light-doc/content/en/tutorial/bot/local-develop.md

 reviewed: true
 ---

 In this tutorial, we are going to setup the develop branch build and test for networknt GitHub organization on github.com on my MacBook Pro laptop.
-The configuration is designed for networknt projects and light-examples-4j demo applications; however, it is straightforward to customize the develop-build.yml to make it for your Java modules and microservices.
+The configuration is designed for networknt projects and light-examples-4j demo applications; however, it is straightforward enough to customize the develop-build.yml to make it for your Java modules and microservices.
 If you want to learn how to use it with your microservices, please refer to [microservices develop][]

 ### Preparation